Are whistleblowers in the airline industry protected against retaliation?

 In 2015, the FAA and OSHA entered into a Memorandum of Understanding to facilitate cooperation concerning enforcement of the whistleblower protection provisions in AIR21.
 The DOL and FAA both play a critical role in enforcing the whistleblower protection provision of AIR21.
 FAA has responsibility to investigate complaints related to air carrier safety and has authority under the FAA’s statute to enforce air safety regulations and issue sanctions to airmen and air carriers for noncompliance with these regulations.

-The whistleblower protection provision of AIR-21 provides a strong remedy for whistleblowers in the aviation industry.
-To learn if you have a potential claim, call the whistleblower lawyers at Zuckerman Law for a free consultation at 202-262-8959, or click here.
+To learn if you have a potential claim, call the whistleblower lawyers at Zuckerman Law at 202-262-8959.

 Today OSHA ordered Air Methods Corp., the largest U.S. provider of air medical transportation services,…

 What Laws Protect Whistleblowers From Retaliation?
-The whistleblower lawyers at Zuckerman Law represent whistleblowers nationwide…
+Leading whistleblower firm Zuckerman Law represents whistleblowers nationwide under…